-On behalf of the Trent Conversation Coalition Source Protection Committee, it is my pleasure to introduce the 2023 Annual Progress Report on the implementation of the Trent and Ganaraska Source Protection Plans.
-We have now completed 9 years of implementation and it is encouraging to see our Source Protection Plan Policies being implemented across our vast region.
+On behalf of the Trent Conversation Coalition Source Protection Committee, it is my pleasure to introduce the 2024 Annual Progress Report on the implementation of the Trent and Ganaraska Source Protection Plans.
+These reports reflect the results of the required reporting that implementers, of the Source Protection Plan Policies, must submit each year.
+This exercise allows our Source Protection Committee to determine if the policies are effective and being implemented as intended, to protect sources of municipal drinking water.